Discover Abbey Road and Other Rock Music Landmarks on a London Rock Music Tour:

 These small group London tours (maximum 16 people) run from April to October only.
 To find out more about these London music tours and how to book, see here.>

-And while you’re in the rock music mode, don’t miss the We Will Rock You Theatre Show in London’s West End.>Hopefully these tips have been helpful.
-What do you think?
+And while you’re in the rock music mode, don’t miss the We Will Rock You Theatre Show in London’s West End.>Did I leave anything out?